dmotz/gimme/README.md

+# gimme
-Cut through the cruft of whois.
+## Cut through the cruft of whois.

-Fast, easy-to-read answer to: "is this domain taken?"
+## Fast, easy-to-read answer to: "is this domain taken?"
+Requires node.js and npm.
 Uses instantdomainsearch.com for data.

+### Installation:

+   $ npm install gimme

-Usage:
+### Usage:

 	$ gimme somethin

-or
+or with an extension:

 	$ gimme somethin.com